Kycklingris/portfolio/projects/ecocide.md

 ```

 # Windblast ability
 Originally it was implemented using a large amount of raycasts uniformly distributed in a circle, this however lead to a noticable drop of fps in unreals profiler.
-As such it was later replaced with a much smaller amount of sphere casts which was performant enough to where I was unable to find any drops in fps.
+As such it was later replaced with a much smaller amount of sphere casts which was performant enough to where I was unable to notice any spikes in the profiler.

-The reason for not using just checking for intersection with a cone in front of the player was granularity, some examples being
-1. If the windblast is partially blocked by a rock, any enemies behind the rock should not be affected.
-2. If a enemy is behind another enemy the strength of the windblast should be lowered.

 {% include preload_img.html
   src="/assets/projects/ecocide/partial_windblast.gif"
-  width="549px"
-  height="309px"
+  aspect_ratio="549/309"
   alt="Gif showing partial windblast"
 %}